 What are Hospital Policies and Procedures?

-What’s the Good of Policies?
+What Are the Benefits of Policies?

-Hospital policies and procedures provide workers with necessary guidance and direction in the course of their duties and ensure that hospitals provide the service expected of them, adequately care for their patients, and function effectively.
+Hospital policies and procedures provide workers with necessary guidance and direction in the course of their duties and ensure that hospitals provide the services expected of them, adequately care for their patients, and function effectively.

 Who Creates Hospital Policies and Procedures?